bezurn004/Obsi-Forge-Apedia/Community Content/StarSmith/Oracles/Faction/STRSM_OCL_Faction-Names.md

 ^table-STRSM-OCL-OclFactionName-Legacy

 ## Oracle: Faction Name - Affiliation
-This oracle can be used to replace the one provided on [[OCL_Faction-Name#Oracle Faction Name Affiliation|Faction Name - Affiliation Oracle]].
+This oracle can be used to replace the one provided on [[SF_CH5_Faction-Name#Oracle Faction Name Affiliation|Faction Name - Affiliation Oracle]].

 > [!mechanics]- | Roll > %%GetDice%% | Guidance
 > Pick or roll to create a faction name as part of the [[STRSM_OCL_Faction-Names#Oracle Faction Name Template|Faction Name Template]]. ^guidance-STRSM-OCL-OclFactionName-Affiliation